rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 #### 6.4.2.2  VMWare

-Since VMWare ESXi hosts do not use a Trust Agent, the process for writing Asset Tags to a VMWare host is different from RHEL or Windows.
+Since VMWare ESXi hosts do not use a Trust Agent, the process for writing Asset Tags to a VMWare host is different from RHEL.
 A new interface has been added to ESXi via a new `esxcli` command starting in vSphere 6.5 Update 2 that allows the Asset Tag information to be written to the TPM via a command-line command.
 The older process is also